georgehara/Arca/README.md

 A class may have applied on it only one attribute (derived from the `ProcessableAttribute` attribute).

 Some attributes allow you to specify an interface with which the (dependency injection) registration has to be made.
 They also offer you the option to not specify the interface, in which case the registration will be made with the default interface of the class on which the attribute is applied.
-The default interface of a class is considered to be the interface from which the class derives on the first ancestor level that has an interface; such an interface may be implemented either by the class itself, or by an ancestor class.
+The default interface of a class is considered to be the interface that which the class implements on the first ancestor level that has an interface; such an interface may be implemented either by the class itself, or by an ancestor class.

 ## EXTENSIONS

-An extension is a class which derives from the `IExtensionForAttribute` interface; the interface may come from (anywhere in) the inheritance tree of the extension class.
+An extension is a class which implements the `IExtensionForAttribute` interface; the interface may come from (anywhere in) the inheritance tree of the extension class.

 The extension specifies which attribute it handles, in the `AttributeType` property, and provides methods for the registration and configuration of the class on which the attribute is applied; the attribute can't come from the inheritance tree of the class to process.